elva329/ImageSlideCSS/README.md

 # PureCSS-ImageSlideCSS

-This is a image slide show implemented using Pure CSS animations, without any JS Scripts.
+This is an image slide show implemented using Pure CSS animations, without any JS Scripts.

 The photos of the flowers were taken in the Gardens by Bay, my favorite siteseeing in Singapore.